jpda/jpda.github.io/_posts/2010-04-27-Adding-Code-Behind-to-User-Controls-in-SharePoint-3f3b030e4de7.md

 ![code3](/img/0_fKSfL-oooC-It1Nz.png)

-Go to the template you’re modifying, and add your controls appropriately, with a Register tag in the top and the standard ASCX markup (i.e, <TagPrefix:MyControl runat=”server” />).
+Go to the template you’re modifying, and add your controls appropriately, with a Register tag in the top and the standard ASCX markup (i.e, <TagPrefix:MyControl runat="server" />).

 Hit your page and your control should appear without issue.